mredenti/ModernCMake/slides/episodes/finding_packages.md

 pattern, whereas newer modules and config implementations usually define imported targets.
 Where both variables and imported targets are provided, projects should prefer the latter due to their superior robustness and better integration with CMake’s transitive dependency features.

+## IMPORTANT

+For a large selection of common dependencies, the Find<PackageName>.cmake modules shipped with CMake work flawlessly and are maintained by the CMake developers.
+This lifts the burden of programming your own dependency detection tricks.

+find_package will set up imported targets: targets defined outside your project that you can use with your own targets.
+The properties on imported targets defines usage requirements for the dependencies.
+A command such as:

+target_link_libraries(your-target
+  PUBLIC
+    imported-target
+  )
+will set compiler flags, definitions, include directories, and link libraries from imported-target to your-target and to all other targets in your project that will use your-target.

+These two points simplify enormously the burden of dependency detection and consistent usage within a multi-folder project.